 In Sault Ste.
-Marie, guests will have the option of a half day tour visiting attractions on either the US or the Canadian side of the border.
+Marie, guests will have a choice of tours on either the US or the Canadian side of the border.

 In Sault Ste.
 Marie, Ontario, visit the Canadian Bushplane Heritage Centre to learn the story of Ontario’s rich bushplane and firefighting heritage.
-At the Ermatinger-Clergue National Historic Ste, you’ll find the oldest stone buildings northwest of Toronto - the Ermatinger Old Stone House and the Clergue Blockhouse, surrounded by period gardens.
+At the Ermatinger-Clergue National Historic Ste, you’ll find the oldest stone buildings northwest of Toronto - the Ermatinger Old Stone House and the Clergue Blockhouse, beautifully landscaped with period gardens.
 The discovery center depicts domestic and professional life from the 1800s.

 In Sault Ste.
 Marie, Michigan, visit the Valley Camp Museum Ship.
 Built in 1917 and retired in 1966, this 550-foot freighter is permanently docked on historic Water Street.
 It houses over 100 exhibits in her 20,000 square feet of cargo holds, including lifeboats recovered from the mysterious shipwreck of the Edmund Fitzgerald freighter in 1975.

 Sturgeon Bay, Wisconsin lies along the coast of Door County in western Lake Michigan.
 The city is bisected by an iconic bridge, which straddles the shipping canal connecting Lake Michigan and Green Bay.
 It has served as a major shipping hub in the region since 1835.
-Door county traces its indigenous history back 12,000 years.
-Today, Door County is a region of considerable natural beauty and culture, with museums, galleries, lighthouses, historic sites and its fabulous orchards.
+Today, Door County is a region of considerable natural beauty and culture, with museums, galleries, lighthouses, historic sites and orchards.
 Our visit ashore includes a scenic drive through pastoral Door County, where we will visit a local winery and cheese making center, along with one of the Cherry orchards that make Door County the “Cherry Capital of the world.”
 In Sturgeon Bay, we will visit the Maritime Museum and a local glass blowing studio for a demonstration of this elegant craft form.
 In the afternoon, guests experience a traditional fish boil to sample this Great Lakes culinary tradition.

 The city of Green Bay, Wisconsin is located on the south end of Green Bay at the mouth of the Fox River.
 It is the third-largest city in the state and well known as the home of the Green Bay Packers, the only community-owned NFL team.
-Visit the National Railway Museum of America, dedicated to preserving the nation’s extraordinary railroad history, including Union Pacific’s #4107, the largest steam locomotive ever built, and the futuristic “Aerotrain.”
-Traveling further back in history we visit Heritage Hill State Historical Park, a 48-acre open-air museum containing more than 30 of Green Bay’s historical structures, including log cabins from the fur trade era, buildings from Fort Howard, and stores and public buildings from the late 19th century.
+On shore, we'll visit the National Railway Museum of America, dedicated to preserving the nation’s extraordinary railroad history, including Union Pacific’s #4107 (the largest steam locomotive ever built) and the futuristic “Aerotrain.”
+Traveling further back in history, we'll visit Heritage Hill State Historical Park, a 48-acre open-air museum containing more than 30 of Green Bay’s historical structures, including log cabins from the fur trade era, buildings from Fort Howard, and stores and public buildings from the late 19th century.
 Live historic interpreters, wearing period style clothing, populate the park during summer operations.